Blockstream/docs/docs/green/basic.md

 Depending on how busy the network is, and how high a fee the sender paid, the transaction may not be included in the next block.

 Once the transaction has been included in a block, it has 1 "confirmation".
 Every block mined after that earns it another confirmation.
-The industry standard is to wait for 6 confirmations before considering a transaction to be confirmed, at which point you can be confident that it has been received and can not be cancelled.
-You will be able to see the confirmations accumulate on your wallet's transaction page.
+The industry standard is to wait for 6 confirmations before considering a transaction to be confirmed, at which point you can be confident that it has been received and can not be reversed or redirected.
+You will be able to see the confirmations accumulate on your wallet's default screen.

 ## Our Multisignature Model

-Blockstream Green wallets use a special transaction format different from most wallets in the industry.
+Blockstream Green wallets use a special transaction format different from most other Bitcoin wallets.

 Most other storage services in Bitcoin are either “custodial” or “non-custodial without 2FA security”.